 Background Paul Seideman is a Holocaust survivor.
 Paul established a competition for Year 10 and Year 11-13 students at New Zealand secondary schools where the Holocaust is part of the curriculum.
 As a young Jewish boy in then Czechoslovakia, Paul suffered enormously but managed to survive for several years in the Nazi German concentration and labour camps during World War II.
 After liberation, Paul emigrated to Australia and then New Zealand.
 He now lives in a Wellington retirement home.
 To commemorate the anniversary of the liberation of Auschwitz-Birkenau by the Soviet Army on 27 January 1945, Paul funded an annual competition.
-Entries are now open for the Paul Seideman Annual Composition Prize.

 80 Webb Street, Te Aro Wellington, 6011 New Zealand 04 801 9480 email@example.com

 Monday: 10am - 1pm Tuesday: 10am - 1pm Wednesday: 10am - 1pm Thursday: 10am - 1pm Friday: 10am - 1pm Saturday: closed (& some Public & Jewish Holidays) Sunday: 10am - 1pm (10am - 4pm last Sunday of each month)